cagdasbas/byd-trip-stats/HOW_TO_USE.md

 - Electricity tariff (price/kWh + currency symbol)
 - Goals & Personal Bests
 - Units and app behaviour preferences
+- Engine-off trip timeout — how long a trip stays open across an engine-off break before it closes (default 30 minutes)
+- Minimum trip distance — trips shorter than this are discarded automatically when they end (set to 0 to keep every trip)
-- Dashboard animation control (disable for lower CPU usage on older firmware)
+- Dashboard icons & animations — switches between the animated icon layout and the compact top-bar layout; off also lowers CPU usage on older firmware

 ### Connections